brianamarie/ruby-development-with-docker-course/responses/01_pull_body.md

 ## Installing Ruby...?

 On some systems like macOS, Ruby comes installed.
 However, what if you're on a machine that does not have Ruby?
 Or if you want to use a different language instead?
 Crystal?
 Golang?
 Rust?
 Installation of language tools are trivial.
-However, if you're on a team that needs to move fast, the need of sharing installation scripts, instructions or whatnot more-often-than-not requires _some_ overhead.
+However, if you're on a team that needs to move fast, sharing installation scripts, instructions or whatnot more-often-than-not requires _some_ overhead.

 This is where Docker can come in handy.
 You can create and version containers with all dependencies built in.
-Almost as important is that you also spare your fellow team mates the task of going through local-machine setups, either through a wiki or time-consuming provisioning scripts.
+Almost as important is that you also spare your fellow team mates the task of going through local-machine setups, either through a wiki, doc or some other time-consuming provisioning scripts.

 _this isn't a knock on machine provisioning tools btw, more just a comment on the number of things such tools would need to install; e.g.: `my ansible scripts install rails, postgres, redis, etc etc etc` vs `my ansible scripts install a specific version of docker - scripts for running things locally are defined in my repo`_

 ## Ok, Not Installing Ruby.

 So now that you have docker you should be able to get started!

-_if not, check out the [`docker hello-world` image](https://hub.docker.com/_/hello-world/)_

 Most languages support official images for their languages.
 Ruby is one such example.